ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-ietf-rats-evidence-trans.md

 * tcg-dice-Ueid - "2.23.133.5.4.4"

 The DiceUeid extension does not create evidence directly.
-The `ueid` OCTET STRING within this extension is stored and used to populate the `instance-id` field within evidence created by other extensions.
+The `ueid` OCTET STRING within this extension is used to populate the `instance-id` field within evidence created by other extensions.
 Section {{sec-tcb-info}} describes extensions which use this value.

 ## DiceConceptualMessageWrapper Transformation {#sec-cmw}